The College is proud to support the Target Ovarian Cancer essay prize

 Funding of the Target Ovarian Cancer essay prize is made possible due to the kind generosity of the Annette Mills Charitable Trust.

-Applicants must submit an essay of up to 2,000 words including a maximum of three figures and/or tables (a 10 per cent margin either side will be applied).
+Applicants must submit an essay of up to 2,000 words including footnotes for a maximum of three figures and/or tables (a 10 per cent margin either side will be applied).
 Applicants should include no more than ten references.